At 5 weeks pregnant you’re now likely to suspect, or know, you’re pregnant.

 The good news is you don’t need to get rid of your cat.
 The other good news?
 Your partner can be assigned to kitty litter duty.

-An ultrasound at 5 weeks pregnant is not common unless you have medical concerns.
+It can be exciting to see your tiny baby on the screen but an ultrasound at 5 weeks pregnant isn’t necessary unless you have medical concerns.

-Most ultrasounds done at this early stage are to determine whether the fertilised egg has settled in the right place.
+Most ultrasounds done at this early stage are to determine if the fertilised egg has settled in the right place.

 A gestational sac, which is one of the first signs of pregnancy to be detected on ultrasound, might be visible.